anthonyscorrea/cmba-bylaws/README.md

 - `draft*`: creates a GitHub prerelease, attaches the offline zip and generated `.docx`, and deploys the preview site to the `gh-pages` branch under `/draft/`
 - `rc*`: creates a GitHub prerelease, attaches the offline zip and generated `.docx`, and deploys the preview site to the `gh-pages` branch under `/rc/`
-- `v*`: creates a GitHub release, attaches the offline zip, and deploys the release site to the root of the `gh-pages` branch
+- `v*`: creates a GitHub release, attaches the release artifacts, and deploys the release site to the root of the `gh-pages` branch

 The GitHub release description is generated from `docs/summary-of-changes.md`.
 Draft and release-candidate prereleases prepend a short prerelease note before that summary.